Andyinater/AutoGen_IterativeCoding/README.md

 Currently this Repo only works to produce python code.
 With some work, this can be adapted.

-# Example Iterative Code Results
-(MAKE SOME CONTENT FOR AN EXAMPLE)

 # How it Works
 The program runs in two phases: the Planning Phase, and the Iterative Phase.